-As Mayor and on behalf of the City of Chicago, I am pleased to welcome everyone gathered for the 2008 Gay and Lesbian Hall of Fame Induction Ceremony.
+As Mayor and on behalf of the City of Chicago, it is my pleasure to extend warmest greetings to the inductees, sponsors, and supporters of the 2009 Chicago Gay and Lesbian Hall of Fame induction ceremony.

-The lesbian, gay, bisexual and transgender (LGBT) communities have made many valuable contributions to our city and continue to play an important role in the growth and development of Chicago.
-The Gay and Lesbian Hall of Fame honors individuals and organizations within the LGBT communities who have demonstrated a commitment to diversity and work to enrich and unify our city.
-I join with the Commission on Human Relations and the Advisory Council on Lesbian, Gay, Bisexual and Transgender Issues in adding my voice to those paying tribute to their accomplishments.
+The lesbian, gay, bisexual, and transgender (LGBT) communities have made many valuable contributions to our city, and they will continue to play an important role in Chicago's bright future.
+The Chicago Gay and Lesbian Hall of Fame offers a place where all Chicagoans can learn of the many ways that individuals and organizations within the LGBT communities, and their friends, have been at the forefront of efforts to unify and enrich our city.